SSLMate/certspotter/man/certspotter-script.md

 `TEXT_FILENAME`

-:    Path to a file containing a text representation of the certificate.
+:    Path to a text file containing information about the certificate.
 This file contains the same text that
      certspotter uses in emails.
 You should not attempt to parse this file because its format may change in the future.
      Not set if `-no_save` was used.